MIRA MESA DCOMMUNITY PLAN

 A Community Plan to Guide the Future Growth of Mira Mesa

-The City of San Diego is updating the Mira Mesa Community Plan, which was adopted in 1992.
-The updated community Plan will take into account current conditions, Citywide goals in the Climate Action Plan and the General Plan, and community specific goals to provide direction for the long-term development of the community.
+On December 5, 2022, the San Diego City Council approved the Mira Mesa Community Plan Update.
+The updated Community Plan take into account current conditions, Citywide goals in the Climate Action Plan and the General Plan, and community specific goals to provide direction for the long-term development of the community.

 THE PLAN UPDATE PROCESS